 The Latest Back Story In Print Side Bets At Large Extras

 Left in the Dark: Portraits of San Francisco Movie Theatres celebrates twentieth century movie theatres and moviegoing through lush full-color fine art photographs, and personal essays that offer both scholarly and literary appeal.
-"A superior collection… Megan Abbott has assembled a talented list of contributor who deliver inspired performances."

 —George Pelecanos

-"A fascinating chronicle...
-Don't look for the scandal here—find the beating heart."
+“A fascinating chronicle...
+Don’t look for the scandal here — find the beating heart.”

 —Liz Smith